How to Set Short-Term and Long-Term Goals for Your Restaurant

-With a breakdown of your product mix like the one pictured above, you can see exactly how a new menu item is faring, and even get ideas for other menu items based on popular modifiers people are ordering.
-Your customers, unbeknownst to them, are often your best idea-generators for new recipes.
+With a breakdown of your product mix like the one pictured above, you can see exactly how a new menu item stacks up against the rest, and even get ideas for other menu items based on popular modifiers people are ordering.
+Though they might not know it, your customers are often your best idea-generators for new recipes.

-To test a new menu item, calculate the average net sales per menu item in a month.
+To test the success of a new menu item, calculate the average net sales per each menu item over the course of a month.
 Then, add a new item to your menu for one month.
 After the month is over, see if the monthly net sales for the new menu item beat out the average.
-If it did, you might want to keep it in your lineup!
+If it did, you might want to keep it in your lineup.